top of page

 FACT: A radar detector box was found in Morales’ bedroom.

 FACT: Morales’ parents allowed him to purchase a high horsepower Mercedes, after he drove his dad’s car without a drivers license and it was totaled.
+He was still allowed to keep his car and drive after he received a ticket for going 108mph, only a few months after he got his drivers license.

 FACT: He was 73 days from 18 when he fatally struck Greg Ammen, Grace Spiridon, and their twin daughters, who were all in the car at that time.